Every bottle of kombucha sold supports survivors of human trafficking into lifelong wholeness and freedom.

 It takes a lot to experience wholeness after trafficking.
 The extensive trauma created by slavery combined with inherent vulnerability (including low social support, education or opportunities) means that many survivors end up in repeating cycles of trafficking and poverty.

 Our team got passionate about finding a way to interrupt this cycle of re-trafficking through their work with the Sophie Hayes Foundation, which exists to empower survivors of trafficking to build hope-filled futures.
-The Sophie Hayes Foundation Day 46 Programme works with women to help them grow in confidence, and access education, training and work.
-However, education and training can often be expensive.
-To unlock further sources of funding, the foundation started exploring business ideas and voila, the concept of HOLOS was born.
+We wanted to help survivors grow in confidence, and have access to education, training and work.
+Combine this with a love of kombucha and a passion for health and wellbeing, and voila!
+The concept of HOLOS was born.

 the difference we make